tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - If you want to set up continuous integration in AWS, what services can you use?
 A: AWS CodeCommit and AWS CodeBuild

 - If you want to develop code within AWS, what AWS Service can let you do that?
 A: AWS CodeStar

+- Q: Is AWS Elastic Beanstalk the fastest way to deploy popular IT solutions?
+AL No, you still need to provide the code.
+Use AWS Quick Start reference deployments instead; these are Cloud Formation templates.

+- Q: What is AWS Cloudfront?
+A: AWS Cloudfront is a service used to reduce latency and improve transfer speeds.
+It is designed for static assets like videos, images and files that don't change and can be cached.

+- Q: What is Global Accelerator?
+A: A service that finds the optimal route to your services via edge locations.

 ## Databases and Analytics